-Additionally, a group of weatherization providers is seeking an amendment to the Bill to limit the discretion of the Ohio Development Services Agency (ODSA) in spending federal funds for low-income energy assistance.
+Additionally, the Ohio Partners for Affordable Energy (a group of weatherization providers) is seeking an amendment to the bill to limit the discretion of the Ohio Development Services Agency (ODSA) in spending federal funds for low-income energy assistance.
 Presently, ODSA may use its judgment for spending federal Home Energy Assistance Program (HEAP) funds.
-ODSA can devote all the funds to assisting low-income Ohioans with utility bill payments or it can provide up to 25% of the funds for low-income weatherization.
-The weatherization group's proposed change would require spending 25% of the federal funds on weatherization each year, no matter how cold the winters, how hot the summers or how high the electric bills of low-income Ohioans.
-This proposal to require using 25% of the funds for weatherization would reduce the bill payment assistance received by a great many more customers than would be reached by weatherization, because weatherization is much more costly per household than bill payment assistance.
-For consumer protection, this proposal should be rejected and the law should remain unchanged.
-ODSA should be allowed to continue making its judgment for assisting Ohioans in need.
-It should retain the discretion to consider the consumer-related factors it finds appropriate, which could include changes in energy costs and utility bills, poverty levels, and projected winter weather.
-If the General Assembly wants to take up this issue, it should be addressed in a bill with a full hearing process, not rushed in the post-election session.
+ODSA can devote all the federal funds to assisting low-income Ohioans with utility bill payments or it can use up to 25% of the funds for low-income weatherization.
+The weatherization group's proposed change would require spending 25% of the federal funds on weatherization each year, no matter how great the need of low-income Ohioans for assistance with their utility bill payments.
+This proposal for requiring weatherization would reduce funds available to consumers for bill payment assistance.
+Bill payment assistance can help a great many more Ohioans in need.
+Weatherization is much more costly per household than bill payment assistance and thus can help only a fraction of the people who could be served by bill payment assistance.
+The proposal should be rejected and the law should remain unchanged to allow ODSA to continue exercising its judgment for assisting Ohioans in need.
+If the General Assembly wants to take up this issue, it would be better addressed in a bill with a full hearing process and not in the post-election session.